Banco Santander-Chile (NYSE:BSAC) Shares Down 2.7%

-A number of research firms have recently weighed in on BSAC.
-Zacks Investment Research downgraded shares of Banco Santander-Chile from a “strong-buy” rating to a “hold” rating in a research report on Friday, July 16th.
-Bank of America raised shares of Banco Santander-Chile from a “neutral” rating to a “buy” rating and raised their price target for the stock from $25.00 to $27.00 in a research report on Tuesday, May 4th.
-Finally, Scotiabank downgraded shares of Banco Santander-Chile from an “outperform” rating to a “sector perform” rating in a report on Wednesday, July 7th.
-Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The company presently has a consensus rating of “Hold” and an average target price of $28.00.
+A number of research firms have commented on BSAC.
+Bank of America raised shares of Banco Santander-Chile from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $25.00 to $27.00 in a report on Tuesday, May 4th.
+Scotiabank downgraded shares of Banco Santander-Chile from an “outperform” rating to a “sector perform” rating in a report on Wednesday, July 7th.
+Finally, Zacks Investment Research downgraded shares of Banco Santander-Chile from a “strong-buy” rating to a “hold” rating in a report on Friday, July 16th.
+Three analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $28.00.

 A number of institutional investors have recently modified their holdings of BSAC.
 KBC Group NV raised its position in Banco Santander-Chile by 22.5% in the first quarter.
 KBC Group NV now owns 41,648 shares of the bank’s stock worth $1,034,000 after acquiring an additional 7,636 shares in the last quarter.
 Comerica Bank increased its stake in Banco Santander-Chile by 3.9% in the 1st quarter.
 Comerica Bank now owns 26,385 shares of the bank’s stock worth $618,000 after purchasing an additional 991 shares in the last quarter.
 NS Partners Ltd purchased a new position in Banco Santander-Chile in the 1st quarter worth about $7,864,000.
 Blueshift Asset Management LLC increased its stake in Banco Santander-Chile by 4.1% in the 1st quarter.
 Blueshift Asset Management LLC now owns 21,084 shares of the bank’s stock worth $524,000 after purchasing an additional 839 shares in the last quarter.
 Finally, BlackRock Inc. increased its stake in Banco Santander-Chile by 15.4% in the 1st quarter.
 BlackRock Inc. now owns 2,706,481 shares of the bank’s stock worth $67,201,000 after purchasing an additional 361,827 shares in the last quarter.
 Hedge funds and other institutional investors own 9.71% of the company’s stock.